PHP-Prefixer/php-prefixer-cli/README.md

 ## TO-DO

-- Parameter to exclude directories from ZIP
+- Parameter to exclude directories from ZIP, `--exclude`
-- Filter files to .php, composer.json and composer.lock

 ## Contributing